 **Note: be sure to check their qualifications thoroughly prior to hiring (maybe even ask your child’s teachers or fellow parents for recommendations).

 Online tutoring services, whether they’re conducted over email, chat, or live video chat, are becoming increasingly popular in this digital age.
 Thanks to today’s technologies, even students in rural areas can get top-notch help from tutors and the wide variety of tutors available all over the world means you can do a little price-comparing before selecting a tutor that’s right for your child’s needs.
+You can also search for online course coupons through sites like Coupon Sherpa, offering savings to Rosetta Stone, Shaw Academy and more.
 This is especially great for foreign language students who want a tutor whose native language is the one they’re learning.

 If hiring an online tutor isn’t right for you or your child’s needs, then check around for local coupons and coupon codes to see if tutoring centers or private tutors have any specials or coupons for first-time customers.

 If you can’t find coupons readily available, you could always just ask.
 The worst they can say is no, but many places are willing to offer group discounts for multiple students utilizing their tutoring services.
 Others offer package deals (e.g., sign up for three months and get the fourth month free).
 The problem with signing up for several months is that you don’t know how long your child will need help in the subject they’re having trouble with, so as a general rule, avoid signing up for several months of tutoring in advance.